markbosire/Practice-Questions-GCP-ACE/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### You need to create a Compute Engine instance in a new project that doesn't e ist yet.
+### You need to create a Compute Engine instance in a new project that doesn't exist yet.
 What should you do?

 - [ ] Using the Cloud SDK, create a new project, enable the Compute Engine API in that project, and then create the instance specifying your new project.
 - [ ] Enable the Compute Engine API in the Cloud Console, use the Cloud SDK to create the instance, and then use the --project flag to specify a new project.